-An expert of oncology and pharmacology with the Barbara Ann Karmanos Cancer Institute discusses the developing presence of targeted treatments in the pancreatic cancer treatment paradigm.
+An expert of gastrointestinal oncology with the Henry Ford Cancer Institute discusses the developing presence of targeted treatments in the pancreatic cancer treatment paradigm.

 In recent years, the identification of genetic mutations such as BRCA1/2 in pancreatic cancer has shifted the treatment landscape toward targeted therapies.
 Despite this progress, combination chemotherapy remains the standard frontline treatment for patients with localized or advanced disease.
 Today, many investigators are turning their eye to KRAS mutations, as these mutations are the most common genetic alterations for patients with pancreatic cancer and may represent a viable treatment landscape, according to Philip A. Philip, MD, PhD, FRCP.